-Beyond the black living room you enter the home office.
-The transition offers a deep contrast, as the space is painted a bright white.
+Beyond the black living room, you enter the home office.
+The transition offers a deep contrast, as space is painted a bright white.
 Raw wood beams cover the ceiling and have also been used to create the desk.
-The bright, rustic space is dotted with modern elements, including a leather and chrome stool as a unique desk side chair, and a globe pendant.
+The bright, rustic space is dotted with modern elements, including a leather and chrome stool as a unique desk side chair and a globe pendant.
 "The lighting in our home is from Rejuvenation," remarks Kamarul about the stylish pendant.
 "I'm obsessed with all of their items."Continue to 6 of 11 below.

-The bedroom features of mix of tactile elements.
+The bedroom features of a mix of tactile elements.
 Everything has a texture to it.
 Something that's a key component of Kamarul's aesthetic.
 Among the cozy knitted blankets and rag rug cushions, rough wood is a key backdrop in the bedroom with a handmade headboard.
-To complete the bedroom vignette, gold and black wallpaper has been brought in.
-The final note—a painting that is reflective of the sea reflects the pieces on the living room gallery wall.Continue to 9 of 12 below.
+To complete the bedroom vignette, gold and black wallpaper have been brought in.
+The final note—a painting that is reflective of the sea reflects the pieces on the living room gallery wall.Continue to 8 of 11 below.

 Open Plan Kitchen

 For Liz, the open-plan shelves in the kitchen are the perfect place to display a collection of glassware, bowls and serving pieces.
-The honey shelves pop against the white subway tile that covers the kitchen walls.Continue to 11 of 12 below.
+The honey shelves pop against the white subway tile that covers the kitchen walls.Continue to 10 of 11 below.

 To make the pendant light from Rejuvenation stand out in the kitchen, Kamarul got creative.
-A handwoven rug acts a unique ceiling medallion in the space.
+A handwoven rug acts as a unique ceiling medallion in the space.
 It's definitely an unexpected use of a rug in an interior.
 And the idea pays off.
-Another gut response that Kamarul nails in this interior filled with innovative ideas.Continue to 12 of 12 below.
+Another gut response that Kamarul nails in this interior filled with innovative ideas.Continue to 11 of 11 below.